fruit-bat/pico-zxspectrum/README.md

 ### Display considerations
-Firstly, the emulation does not have a screen buffer, and there if not enough RAM left to add one.
-Whichever dsiplay you use it will not have exactly the same timing as the old PAL monitors.
+Firstly, the emulation does not have a screen buffer, and there is not enough RAM left to add one.
+Whichever dsiplay you use, it will not have exactly the same timing as the old PAL monitors.
 This is particularly noticable on 60Hz displays with programs on the Spectrum that try to synchronize their output with the display, or use the frame rate to control the speed of music.
 I'm gradually adding 50Hz modes to firmware for various boards.

 ### Joysticks
 There is basic support for connecting USB joysticks and have them appear as Kempston or Sinclair joysticks to the Spectrum.